 Current issues and what the World Food Programme is doing

-The World Food Programme (WFP) works closely with the Government of the Philippines, United Nations agencies, non-governmental organisations, and communities to support poor and vulnerable people in the Philippines, in particular, those affected by the conflict in the Mindanao region.
-WFP’s focus is on assisting people to rebuild their lives and be better prepared for the consequences of natural and man-made disasters, increase long-term food and nutrition security, as well as helping communities build resilience and be better prepared for the consequences of natural and man-made disasters.
+The World Food Programme (WFP) works closely with the Government of the Philippines, other United Nations agencies, non-governmental organizations and communities to support poor and vulnerable people in the Philippines, particularly those affected by the conflict in the Mindanao region.
+WFP focuses on increasing long-term food and nutrition security while assisting people and communities to build resilience to be better prepared for the consequences of disasters.

-For over four decades, the Mindanao region of the Philippines has been the scene of armed conflict between the Philippine Government and the separatist groups known as the Moro National Liberation Front (MNLF) and the Moro Islamic Liberation Front (MILF).
-This long-running conflict has seen the destruction of private property and social infrastructure, resulting in the deterioration of living standards and the country’s highest rates of poverty.
-Between 2000 and 2010, over 40 percent of families were displaced at least once as a result of the conflict.
-A peace agreement between the Government and MILF was signed in 2014, but the situation remains fragile.
+Armed conflict in the Mindanao region between the Philippine Government and the separatist groups known as the Moro National Liberation Front (MNLF) and the Moro Islamic Liberation Front (MILF) continued for more than 40 years before a 2010 peace deal.
+The long-running violence has harmed living standards and contributed to the country’s high rates of poverty.
+Between 2000 and 2010, over 40 percent of families were displaced at least once because of the conflict.

-Despite the country's decreasing national poverty prevalence since 2006, decades of armed conflict mean that the Mindanao region is home to the country’s poorest people.
-This is reflected in the fact that rates of primary school completion and stunted growth among children under five are significantly worse in this region than in the rest of the Philippines.
+Although national levels of poverty have been decreasing since 2006, decades of armed conflict have left the Mindanao region with some of the country’s poorest people.
+This is seen in significantly lower rates of primary-school completion and stunted growth (caused by chronic malnutrition) among children aged under five in this region, compared with the rest of the Philippines.

 WFP helps communities affected by conflict and natural disasters to rebuild their lives by encouraging self-sufficiency through food and cash assistance programmes.
-People are given food or cash and vouchers in return for their participation in asset-creation activities and vocational skills trainings aimed at strengthening their livelihoods and building resilience to shocks.
-More importantly, people can use the cash to meet their other household needs.
+People are given food or cash and vouchers in exchange for their participation in asset-creation activities and vocational skills training aimed at strengthening their livelihoods and building resilience to shocks.

 School meals and nutritional support